google/oboe/docs/GettingStarted.md

 ```
 builder.openManagedStream(managedStream);
 ```
 Start the ManagedStream in order to cause it to begin calling back.
+If necessary, check stream properties before requesting start (especially if some stream parameters were left unspecified).
 ```
-managedStream->requestStart(); // We forgot to define a callback!
+managedStream->requestStart();
 ```
 In order to change the configuration of the stream, simply call this method again.
 The existing stream is closed, destroyed and a new stream is built and populates the managedStream.
 ```
-// Create a builder with the existing stream properties
+// Modify the builder with some additional properties at runtime.
-builder = oboe::AudioStreamBuilder(*managedStream);
+builder.setDeviceId(MY_DEVICE_ID);
 // Re-open the stream with some additional config
 // The old ManagedStream is automatically closed and deleted
-builder.setCallback(mCallback)->openManagedStream(managedStream);
+builder.openManagedStream(managedStream);
 ```
 The `ManagedStream` takes care of its own closure and destruction.
 If used in an automatic allocation context (such as a member of a class), the stream does not